NapoliMunk/Contracts_Parachains_Parathreads/README.md

 # Discoveries from experiment
+Overall, the choice between developing a smart contract or a parachain will depend on the specific use case and requirements of the project.
+Smart contracts are more suitable for simple use cases and limited budgets, while parachains are better suited for more complex use cases with greater customization needs and larger budgets.
+Understanding the financial implications of using these technologies can help inform key business decisions, such as technology stack selection, development timelines, and revenue potential.

 * Cost of Development: The cost of developing a product using Ethereum smart contracts, Substrate smart contracts, or parachains/parathreads can vary depending on the complexity of the project, the size of the development team, and the chosen technology stack.
 Solidity is a well-established language and has a large developer community, making it potentially easier to find developers and resources.
 In contrast, Substrate and parachains/parathreads are newer technologies and may require a more specialized skillset, which could potentially lead to higher development costs.